How to Stop Wasting Your Free Time

 Decide how you’d like to spend your free time

 Think about the larger goals you have regarding using your free time better.
 Start with what you hope will happen once you’ve stopped wasting time.
+What are your goals?

 Here are some questions to consider: